Caltrans Project Portal

 State Highway Operation and Protection Program (SHOPP) Ten-Year Project Book

 Over the coming decade, the California Department of Transportation (Caltrans) will undertake the most ambitious highway repair program the state has seen in generations.
 By the end of 2027, the State Highway System (SHS) should be in much better shape than it is today.
 This Ten-Year Project Book (Project Book) shows how Caltrans will make that happen.
 It provides a list of the individual projects needed to restore the SHS to a condition that meets the performance targets enshrined into law through the Road Repair and Accountability Act of 2017 (SB 1).
-The Project Book is a natural extension of the recently adopted California Transportation Asset Management Plan (TAMP), which prioritizes projects based on their contribution to the overall health of SHS and its many component parts.
+The Project Book is a natural extension of the recently adopted California Transportation Asset Management Plan (TAMP), which prioritizes projects based on their contribution to the overall health of the SHS and its many components.
 The TAMP articulates performance targets established by legislation and action by the California Transportation Commission (Commission).
-There are more than $48 billion worth of individual projects here, all part of Caltrans’ fix-it-first program, known as the SHOPP (State Highway Operation and Protection Program).
-The SHOPP is supported by state and federal taxes and fees on vehicle fuels.
-Over one third of the funds – $18 billion – will come from SB 1.

-Projects that are scheduled for advertisement or out for bid can be found at the following links:
+Projects that are scheduled - for advertisement, out for bid, advertised or awarded can be found at the following links:

 District Project Pages